Language

 Latvia; Art Nouveau Riga, canoeing and golden sand

 Soon Ruda found herself in her 7th European capital; Riga, Latvia’s gorgeous Art Nouveau principal city.
-[Show these gallery pictures as a slideshow] Here she moored in a basin at the end of the old moat of the former fortifications, which now forms a canal through the … Continue reading
+[Zeige eine Slideshow] Here she moored in a basin at the end of the old moat of the former fortifications, which now forms a canal through the heart of the city. … Continue reading

 Estonia; rocks, boulders, erratics and lighthouses

 In early summer 2012 Ruda crossed the Gulf of Finland to Estonia and visited her 6th European capital, Tallinn.
-[Show these gallery pictures as a slideshow] In a city of perfect medieval streets and turrets Ruda enjoyed her mooring in the … Continue reading
+[Zeige eine Slideshow] In a city of perfect medieval streets and turrets Ruda enjoyed her mooring in the middle of the Old … Continue reading